Quick Start

 | DSLS (Dassault) | DSLicSrv |

-/opt/limon/tools/DSLicSrv |
+/opt/limon/tools/linux_a64/code/bin/DSLicSrv |

 Place the binaries in the tools/ directory before or after installation.
 You only need the ones for the vendor types you use.
-If a binary is missing, that server type will report as DOWN but LiMon will continue to work for the other types.
+If a binary is missing, that server type will report as UNKNOWN but LiMon will continue to work for the other types.

 Why binaries are not included?